DanHChampion/BlockusAI/docs/article.md

 3. Create more options for yourself:
     - When placing a piece down, see if it provides more or less corners than before.
 4. Shut down opportunities for your opponents:
     - When placing a piece down, see if we a blocking any of their potential moves.
-In Blockus, you can usually see the remaining pieces of your opponents, so you can predict their next move and try to block them.
+In Blokus, you can usually see the remaining pieces of your opponents, so you can predict their next move and try to block them.
 5. Think about when best to use the single square (or other small pieces):
     - Typically only as a last resort.
 It can also be used to free yourself in a tight situation/area, so it should be saved smartly.
 6. Leave *free placements* for later: